mhassdata/SQL-PROJECT/README.md

 Run Queries to find out specifics of the sales and website ussage and how it might coorelate to consumer behaviour.

-Step 5: QA
+Step 4: QA

 - Perform a data Integrity Check

 - Run Basic queries to check the validity of the data.
+-
 - Backup and recovery Testing

 Challanges
 time constraints and finding alternative methods instead of removing columnns.
-Limitations of data on csv files
+Limitations of data from csv files

 Future Goals
 Further investigation on the relationships between the tables to generate more efficient conclusions on sales and website data.